-What are trade unions or labour unions?
-What are the new reforms introduced in the labour domain?
+What are trade unions or labor unions?
+What are the new reforms introduced in the labor domain?

-In a globalised world, it is equally important to protect the interests of workers along with that of industrialists.
+In a globalized world, it is equally important to protect the interests of workers along with that of industrialists.

-At a time when the Government of India is trying to bring many labour reforms, it is important to know the history of labour unions, popularly known as trade unions.
+At a time when the Government of India is trying to bring many labor reforms, it is important to know the history of labor unions, popularly known as trade unions.

 Trade unions are interested in the economic and social welfare of the workers.
-Labour unions may also have political interests in the larger society.
+Labor unions may also have political interests in the larger society.

-Growth of Trade union movement in India was an organic process.
+The growth of the Trade union movement in India was an organic process.
 It started towards the tail end of the nineteenth century and continues to date.
 It closely follows the development of Industry in India.

-In India, now there are more than 16,000 trade unions with a collective membership of around 1 crore (10 million) labourers.
+In India, now there are more than 16,000 trade unions with a collective membership of around 1 crore (10 million) laborers.

-The growth of labour unions in India can be roughly classified into six phases.
+The growth of labor unions in India can be roughly classified into six phases.

-Pre-1918: The genesis of the labour movement in India
+Pre-1918: The genesis of the labor movement in India

 After the setting up of textile and jute mills coupled with the laying of railways in the 1850s, worker atrocities started to come to light.

-Though the origin of labour movements was traced to the 1860s, first labour agitation in the history of India occurred in Bombay, 1875.
-It was organised under the leadership of S.S Bengalee.
+Though the origin of labor movements was traced to the 1860s, the first labor agitation in the history of India occurred in Bombay, in 1875.
+It was organized under the leadership of S.S Bengalee.
 It concentrated on the plight of workers, especially women and children.
-This led to the appointment of the first Factory commission, 1875.
-Consequently, the first factories act was passed in 1881.
+This led to the appointment of the first Factory Commission, in 1875.
+Consequently, the first Factories Act was passed in 1881.

-In 1890, M.N Lokhande established Bombay Mill Hands Association.
-This was the first organised labour union in India.
+In 1890, M.N Lokhande established the Bombay Mill Hands Association.
+This was the first organized labor union in India.

-Following this, different organisations were established across India.
+Following this, different organizations were established across India.

-Features of the labour movements in this era:
+Features of the labor movements in this era:

 - Leadership was provided by social reformers and not by the workers themselves.